Sampson gets first win as starter as Rangers top Royals 5-1

+ARLINGTON, Texas (AP) — Adrian Sampson provided evidence Sunday that he doesn’t need to follow a closer to the mound for the Texas Rangers to be successful.

-ARLINGTON, Texas (AP) — Adrian Sampson struck out a career-high 11 in seven innings and earned his first major league win as a starter, leading the Texas Rangers over the Kansas City Royals 5-1 Sunday.
+The 27-year-old right-hander struck out a career-high 11 in seven innings and earned his first major league win as a starter, leading the Rangers over the Kansas City Royals 5-1.

 Texas won three of four in the series.
 The Royals ended a 1-6 trip that left them with a major league-worst 8-23 road record.

-Sampson (4-3) posted his previous three victories in relief of an opener.
+Sampson (4-3) posted his previous three victories in relief of an opener during his last three outings.
 He gave up one run and eight hits, and walked none.

+“I knew I’d be out there in the heart of it, and it was just good to get a win today,” he said.

+Sampson brought an 0-4 career record into this season in six appearances for the Rangers and Seattle Mariners beginning in 2016.

 Texas reliever Jesse Chavez pitched a scoreless ninth to run his shutout streak to 18 1/3 innings.